 Assistant Dean of Admission

-Territories: AL, AR, GA, KY, NC, NJ (Essex, Hudson and Union), NY (Brooklyn, Long Island, Queens, and Staten Island), MS, SC, TN, VA and WVB.A.: Dickinson CollegePhilip is originally from Radnor, PA.
+Territories: CA (Northern), CT (except Fairfield County), HI, NJ (Bergen, Essex, Hudson, Hunterdon, Morris, Passaic, Sussex, Union, and Warren Counties)B.A.: Dickinson CollegePhilip is originally from Radnor, PA.
 He graduated from Dickinson College in 2017 with a B.A. in International Business & Management and minors in Political Science and Spanish.
 As a student at Dickinson, Philip was involved with many campus activities and organizations including student government, residence life, and new student orientation.
 He was also active in the admissions office, serving as a tour guide, student interviewer, and student volunteer program intern.
 This experience allowed him to realize his passion for connecting students to their educational goals.
 Philip is excited to be in a role where he can continue advocating for the liberal arts and work with future generations of student scholars.Favorite Travel Season Food - A fresh bagel from New York City.Next "Bucket List" Travel Destination - I'd love to scuba dive on the Great Barrier Reef in Australia.Favorite Places In Lancaster - Downtown Lancaster is a vibrant place throughout the year, but I love exploring local businesses on First Friday, food trucks that set up shop around town, and live music and theater events that happen during the summer.

 Kaitlin Oliver '16

-Assistant Dean of Admission & Coordinator of Multicultural Recruiting
+Senior Assistant Dean of Admission & Coordinator of Multicultural Recruiting

-Territories: So.
-Cal, CT (Fairfield Co), FL, IA, IN, MI, NE, OH and OKB.A.: Franklin & MarshallKaitlin grew up in the small town of Norwalk, CT.
+Territories: CT (Fairfield County), FL, KS, MD (except Eastern Shore), MOB.A.: Franklin & MarshallKaitlin grew up in the small town of Norwalk, CT.
 She is a 2016 graduate from Franklin & Marshall College where she majored in the Scientific & Philosophical Studies of the Mind and minored in Religious Studies.
-She was heavily involved on campus where she was a leader in various clubs and organizations; such as SISTERS, Diversity Council, Squash ACES, and Greek Life.
-In her free time you could find her out on Hartman Green taking in the sun with her friends or studying in Shadeck-Fackenthal Library.
-She has worked in the Office of Admission as a student worker over the past 4 years and has enjoyed every moment of it.
-That experience helped her find her interest in Admission work.
-Kaitlin is extremely excited to be working at her alma mater, a place that has given her so many opportunities and provided her with a great support system.
-Now she is ready to give back and begin recruiting the next generations of Diplomats!Favorite Travel Season Food - TropiChop Bowl from Pollo Tropical in Miami, FL.Favorite Places on Campus - Hartman Green and Shadek-Fackenthal Library.Favorite Class at F&M - PHL 362: Love and Friendship really opened my eyes to what it means to be a liberal arts student and talk about real life experiences in an academic setting.
+She was heavily involved on campus where she was a leader in various clubs and organizations, such as SISTERS, Diversity Council, Squash ACES, and Greek Life.
+She worked in the Office of Admission as a student worker, which helped her find her interest and passion in Admission work.
+Kaitlin loves working at her alma mater; a place that has given her so many opportunities and provided her with a great support system.
+She loves recruiting the next generations of Diplomats!Favorite Travel Season Food - TropiChop Bowl from Pollo Tropical in Miami, FL.Favorite Places on Campus - Hartman Green and Shadek-Fackenthal Library.Favorite Class at F&M - PHL 362: Love and Friendship really opened my eyes to what it means to be a liberal arts student and talk about real life experiences in an academic setting.
 This course taught me the broader scope of the value of the concept of love and the concept of friendship in how they are (or are not) justified, and how they contribute to the identity of an individual.